-Me: Thank you, this is a good start, I need to know many more things.
+Me: Thank you, this is a good start, I need to know more.
 Can you tell me about your credit score, what date do you need to go to settlement by, what type of property are you buying, and I’ll need to know about your income, assets and debts.

 Client: Why is this so hard?
 I just want to know what your best rates are.

-Click.
-Hello?
-Dial tone……hello?
-Is anyone there?
-Oh…she hung up.
-She didn’t actually, but it makes the story sound better.
-She actually did hang up abruptly later in the conversation, but did say goodbye.
+She actually hung up abruptly later in the conversation, but did say goodbye.
 I believe before she hung up she muttered something and put a curse on me.
-Now I walk with a limp and have back pain.
+Now I walk with a limp and have back pain 🙂

 Wow, karma does not get more efficient than that, does it?

-So she wants me to save the day, with two weeks left on the clock?
+She wants me to save the day with two weeks left on the clock?
 To do something that normally takes 30 days.
 And I guess I’ll have to discount my services as well.
 And ask questions and get no answers?
 No thanks.

 And she is angry they told her something at the last minute?
-Hmmm, you all know the story now, do you think she even allowed them to ask anything up front?
-Do you think she was forthcoming?
-Do you think she was easy to work with?
+Hmmm, you all know the story now.
+Do you think she even allowed them to ask anything up front?
+Was she forthcoming?
+Would you find her easy to work with?
 Do you think extracting paperwork from her was like pulling teeth?
 Do you think she gave them the proper documentation at the last minute, which is why she got an answer at the last minute?

 And do you think I chose to work with her in the end?
-Come on…do you really?
 No, I did not.
 I try and avoid nightmares from the start, but sometimes its hard to predict them when the transaction starts.
-But when the nightmare walks into your office and slaps you in the face, and says “hello, I am a nightmare, want to dance?”, it is pretty easy to say no.
+But what about when the nightmare walks into your office and slaps you in the face, and says “hello, I am a nightmare, want to dance?”
+It is pretty easy to say no.